psychogenic/riffpga/README.md

   *  **drag & drop** configuration of pretty much any FPGA: copy the file to the drive and programming is done;

-  *  a dynamically **configurable clock** frequency for the FPGA designs: clock designs from 10Hz to 60MHz;
+  *  a dynamically **configurable clock** frequency for the FPGA designs: clock designs from 10Hz to (at least) 40MHz;

   *  **multiple bitstream** slots that can be switched on the fly: change the design that's running at any time without reprogramming;

-  *  A **USB-to-UART** serial bridge to the FPGA; and
+  *  **named slots** for bitstreams and associated **clock frequency**, adjusted on the fly when loaded;

-  *  a **serial interface** to manage clock rates, reset the FPGA, select bitstreams or do pretty much anything you'd like.
+  *  a **serial interface** to manage clock rates, reset the FPGA, select bitstreams or do pretty much anything you'd like; and

+  *  A **USB-to-UART** serial bridge to the FPGA.

 And all this basically costs you a whole dollar.
-At this time, the system's been tested with [Lattice iCE40 HX](https://www.latticesemi.com/ice40) and [UltaPlus](https://www.latticesemi.com/en/Products/FPGAandCPLD/iCE40UltraPlus) chips, but anything that has a CRAM mode we can manually twiddle should be doable.
+At this time, the system's been tested with [Lattice iCE40 HX](https://www.latticesemi.com/ice40) and [UltaPlus](https://www.latticesemi.com/en/Products/FPGAandCPLD/iCE40UltraPlus) chips, but anything that has a *CRAM* mode we can manually twiddle to configure the FPGA should be doable.

 ## Drag & Drop Programming

 Drag & drop, or copy over, files to program the FPGA.

 ![drag and drop](./images/riffpga_dnd.png)